layer-3/docs/docs/learn/beginner/app-session-management.md

 ### 1. Creation Stage

-The initial stage where participants establish a yellow app with agreed-upon parameters.
+The initial stage where participants establish an application session with an optional yellow app (that can dictate state update rules) with agreed-upon parameters.

 **Key Requirements:**
 - All participants with non-zero allocations must sign the creation request